GJE705/screencloud-challenge/screencloud/README.md

 Learnings
-A change in tech stack can bring with it some upskilling opportunities, however this challenge helped me realise potential gaps in my knowledge for me to improve on.
+A change in tech stack can bring with it some upskilling opportunities, however this challenge helped me identify areas for me to improve on.

-In my experience we have always ran the api stack remotely I have learned about the additional setup required for backend local dveelopment
+In my experience we have always ran the api stack remotely I have learned the initial configuration for local containerisation can be difficult to establish